tinymce/tinymce-docs/general-configuration-guide/get-support.md

 ### Q: Why do buttons/select boxes have the incorrect size?

 You are probably using an old `DOCTYPE`.
-As of TinyMCE 4, a proper HTML5 doctype is required.
+As of {{site.productname}} 4, a proper HTML5 doctype is required.
 All web developers should use a standard rendering mode on their web pages.
-Use a HTML5 doctype like `<!DOCTYPE html>` to properly render the page and the TinyMCE UI.
+Use a HTML5 doctype like `<!DOCTYPE html>` to properly render the page and the {{site.productname}} UI.

 ### Q: Is TinyMCE protected against XSS vulnerabilities?

 The server should have protection against XSS attacks implemented.
-Since if you can submit contents in a form using TinyMCE one could as easily disable all JavaScript and therefore bypass TinyMCE filtering and still submit HTML code with insecure content.
+Since if you can submit contents in a form using {{site.productname}} one could as easily disable all JavaScript and therefore bypass {{site.productname}} filtering and still submit HTML code with insecure content.
 You need to properly filter the HTML input on the server using things like [HTML Purifier](http://htmlpurifier.org/).

 ### Q: How do I convert my URLs to relative, absolute, or absolute with the domain?